Beijing Capital International Airport: Intraterminal transportation

 Terminal 3 consists of three sub-concourses.
 Both domestic and international travellers check in at concourse T3C.
 Gates for domestic flights are in T3C, and gates for domestic flights operated by Air China are also located in concourse T3D.
 All international, Hong Kong, and Macau, and Taiwan flights are handled in concourse T3E.

 In conjunction with the construction of the new terminal, Bombardier Transportation installed a 2 km automated people mover which connects T3C and T3E via T3D in a 2–5-minute one-way trip.
 The line uses Innovia APM 100 vehicles running at 6-minute intervals at a maximum speed of 55 km/h.

-New Innovia APM 300 vehicles is being delivered to Beijing Capital International Airport Terminal 3 People Mover in July 2021.
+New Innovia APM 300 vehicles were being delivered to Beijing Capital International Airport Terminal 3 People Mover in July 2021.

 Interterminal transportation

 The airport provides a free interterminal shuttle bus between Terminals 1/2 and 3.
 They operate every 10 minutes from 6 am to 11 pm, and every 30 minutes from 11 pm until 6 am.
 Terminals 1 and 2 are connected by a lengthy corridor.